 Another “X” across the mouth.
-Then the mime started to fight against a fierce wind.
+Then the mime started to fight his way against a fierce wind.
 A moment later, he pulled out an invisible umbrella and tried to keep it from blowing away.

 “Enough,” Sullivan bellowed.
 “Your mime friend is lying there, dead.
 And you’re not helping me one bit.”

 The third mime stopped struggling with his umbrella.
 He laid it down on the sidewalk gently.
 He smoothed out his unwrinkled clothes, adjusted his beret, then faced the detective.
 “Okay.
 You cracked me,” he said, aloud.
 The other two mimes slapped their hands over their ears and recoiled in horror.
 The third mime continued, “I did it.
 I killed Marcello.
 I’m sorry.”

 “Yes, yes, it was me.
 I stabbed him.”

 The other two mimes shrank away farther, pretending to bawl.

 “Why’d you do it?”
 Sullivan asked the mime murderer.